Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Installed_Versions.rst

 the package manager (``npm``, ``cpanm``, ``pear``, ``pip``, ``gem``) is pre-installed and you can use it through the console tab of the Brick Viewer.
-Even if you don't have any experience with Linux or terminals, you can read up these package managers and learn how to use them in a matter of minutes!
+Even if you don't have any experience with Linux or terminals, you can read up on these package managers and learn how to use them in a matter of minutes!

 For C\# and Visual Basic .NET you can just take the .NET DLL, upload it